List of Hollyoaks characters introduced in 2017: Lynette Drinkwell

+Yasmine Maalik

-Yasmine MaalikYasmine Cunningham (also Maalik) is played by Haiesha Mistry.
+Yasmine Cunningham (also Maalik) is played by Haiesha Mistry.
 She made her first on-screen appearance on 4 April 2017.
 The character's introduction was revealed in Soaplife published on 21 March, while Mistry's casting was announced on 24 March 2017.
 Yasmine is a pupil at Hollyoaks High, who comes into contact with Peri Lomax (Ruby O'Donnell), after she posts messages about Peri's family troubles online.
 Peri seeks revenge on Yasmine, potentially sparking off a feud.
 Mistry has described her character as "loud and flamboyant", and that she "swaggers through school acting like the coolest of the cool kids – but it's all just bravado."

+Mistry left Hollyoaks on 28 February 2024 in a storyline that saw Yasmine move to Canada for a job opportunity.

 Yasmine first appears when she introduces herself to Peri and asks about her father, Cameron Campbell (Cameron Moore), who is a serial killer.
 Peri confides in Yasmine but she uses the information to publish an article on a school blog, leaving Peri upset.
 Peri summons Yasmine to the headteacher's office under false pretence and explains that she has read her information from her previous school and will publish it if Yasmine does not delete the article about her father.
 Yasmine does this and calls a truce with Peri.
 A fight between Peri and Yasmine breaks out after Peri breaks into Yasmine's locker and steals her earrings, but Neeta Kaur (Amrit Maghera) breaks it up.

 Yasmine and Peri calls truce and they became friends.
 Yasmine gets involved into a car crash with her family when their car collided with Tony Hutchinson (Nick Pickard) and his family.
 Yasmine and her brother, Imran (Ijaz Rana), struggle to get out of the car, as it has seconds to explode.
 Their mother Misbah (Harvey Virdi) chooses to help Yasmine out, leaving Imran to get out alone.
 The car explodes and Yasmine and her family thought Imran was killed in the explosion.
 But Imran, however, manage to escape before the car exploded.
 Since the incident, Imran began to abuse Yasmine and Misbah.